stribJamieHutt/party/README.md

 party
 =====

-Files for the anniversary party site
+Files for the anniversary party site.
+Using this opportunity to learn about git.